Fangliding/warp-go/README.md

 - Cloudflare and the `ProjectWARP` project team have the final interpretation right of this project
 - By using this project, you agree to the Cloudflare WARP User Agreement and assume all responsibilities and consequences for illegal use
 - This project is open source based on the `MIT` protocol.
-In order to avoid DMCA, this repository does not store any related source code.
-If you need it, you can Email to `coiaprant@gmail.com` to get the source code
+To avoid DMCA and abuse, this repository does not store any source code related to obtaining the `Reserved` field
 - If you are willing to join the `ProjectWARP` project group, you can Email to `coiaprant@gmail.com` with your GitLab username, we will reply after reviewing your profile (if you have related information on other platforms Please include a link to the repository as well)
 - Brother Yong Copy Copy (kkkyg) Please consciously stay away from this project